Chrismarsh/mesher/docs/source/configuration.rst

     :type: int

 Specifies number of CPUs to use for parallel tasks.
 This will override a configuration file ``nworkers`` value.

+.. confval:: MESHER_NWORKERS_GDAL

+    :type: int

+Specifies number of CPUs to use for parallel gdal tasks.
+This will override a configuration file ``nworkers_gdal`` value.

 Lloyd iterations